paulphoenix01/Newton-Script/README.md

 # OpenStack Newton - Automation Scripts
 ## Intro
 This Repo contains scripts for automating the process of installing a fresh setup of OpenStack Newton, along with Arista EOS Switch as Layer 2 Layer 3 device.
+Also include several simple scripts that use "iperf3" and "top" tools in Ubuntu to test Speed and CPU.

 ## Topology
 In order to use this script, it is required to have at least 2 nodes: